 Domino Park which is in Williamsburg, Brooklyn was created in the former area of the Domino Sugar Refinery.
 If you’ve ever taken a boat tour along the East River, you will probably have noticed a large empty factory building in the distance shortly after passing the Manhattan Bridge.
 This is where you will find one of the most interesting parks in the city.

 To avoid overcrowding the social-distancing circle will remind people to stay 6ft away from each other.
 Come early to reserve your human parking spot.

 Bronx ZooOther Attraction in BronxAdd to myNY added

 I’m a huge fan of the Bronx Zoo and super thrilled that the Wildlife Conservation Society (WCS) announced that the Bronx Zoo will reopen on Friday, July 24, after being closed due to the COVID-19 pandemic since March 16.
 I really missed a Sunday at the Zoo in the Bronx and cannot wait to go back.
 There are actually a few animals who gave birth during the pandemic so get ready to see sea lion pups and a bison calf.

 You will notice some changes.
 There are hand sanitizer stations, signs reminding them to stand at least six feet apart, and no one will be allowed into the 265-acre park without a face mask.
 Get your ticket beforehand because only a limited number of tickets will be sold for each day to keep attendance to no more than a third of capacity.
 Those tickets will only be available online.

-Top of the RockBuilding or Structure in MidtownAdd to myNY added
+Top of the RockBuilding in MidtownAdd to myNY added

 Another great idea to check out in New York City is Top of the Rock.
 From here you’ll have great views of the Empire State Building, Midtown Manhattan, and our beautiful Central Park.
 While there is no set date yet when Top of the Rock is going to reopen, tickets are on sale starting August now.